bonjune/Introduction-to-CS/basic/README.md

 # Getting Started

-Before we start, you should keep in mind that programming is not only coding, but also reading lots of documents(for details).
+Befor we get started, please be sure to keep in mind that programming not only includes coding, but also does reading lots documents with details.

 ## Python Install Guide.

 1. Download Anaconda for python3.
 [Click here to download.](https://www.anaconda.com/distribution/)
+2. Open Anaconda prompt.
-2. Type the command same as below to check if the anaconda is installed successfully.
+3. Type the command same as below to check if the anaconda is installed successfully.

 ```
 (conda) conda --version
 ```

-3. Run Python REPL.
+4. Run Python REPL.
 ```
 (conda) python
 ```